gitgutgit/simple_mongodb/README.md

 secrets.toml formats (if you want to change the toml files ,then also need to change the .gitignore)

+(!!in secrets.toml only one line space between each line)

 [database]

 url = "URLURLLLLLL"